Tiger (pronounced tahy-ger)

 those who wrote test reports seemed to enjoy the Tiger, noting the effortless

-performance, fine brakes and predictable handling, all in something
+performance, fine brakes and (within limits) predictable handling, all in something

 conveniently sized.
-Even then though, more than one journalist observed that although the Ford V8 used was in the mildest
+However, even in those more tolerant times, more than one journalist observed that although the Ford V8 used was in the mildest

 Despite

-that, in the mid 1960s there was in the US quite an appetite for cars not wholly sensible for street use and for the North American market, a revised version was released,
+that, in the mid 1960s there was in the US quite an appetite for cars not wholly sensible for street use and late in 1966, a revised version was released,

 this time with a 289 cubic inch (4.7 litre) Windsor V8 and although there had